danielayaulli/danielayaulli/README.md

 - 👋 Hi, I’m @danielayaulli
-- ✨ Student passionate about data science and social impact
+- 🎓 Student passionate about data science and real-world impact
-- 📊 Interested in machine learning, analytics, and enviornmental data
+- 💻 Skilled in Python (Pandas, Scikit-learn) and R (RStudio)
-- 🌎 Currently learning: R, Python, and collaborative data projects
+- 🧠 Experienced in data analysis, visualization, and machine learning
-- 🚀 Open to volunteer opportunities and real-world challenges
+- 🌱 Always learning — open to volunteer and collaborative projects

 <!---